sukantahalder123/filterSpec.yml/filter.md

 ## 1.ProjectOverview API

-### 1.1 Function to get an existing ProjectOverview
+### 1.1 Lambda Function to get an existing ProjectOverview

 - Method: GET
 - API End Point: `/Projectoverview/{id}:`
 - Request: async `(req, res)`
 - Response: `res.status(200).json(Projectoverview)`

-    1. when the user hits the `/Projectoverview/{id}:` endpoint an event is started.
+    1. when the user hits the`/Projectoverview/{id}:` endpoint an event is started.

+    2. Import necessary modules
+        - Import Client module from 'pg'

+    3. Initialize PostgreSQL client
+        - Initialize a new PostgreSQL client with connection details

+    4. Connect to the PostgreSQL database
+        - Connect to the database using the initialized client

+    5. Lambda execute SQL query to fetch records by id from 'Projects' table

-    2. this event triggers the correponding lambda with the request body.
+    6. this event triggers the corresponding lambda with the request.

-    3. Lambda contains the asynchronous function with logical code for connecting to the postgresql database.
-    4. we are using aws secrets manager to store our postgresql credentials.
-    5. Lambda recieve postgresql credentials from aws secrets manager and connection is made to the corresponding database.
-    6. lambda function takes the `{id}` from the user and gets the details of the project from the `projects` table in the database by executing the postgresql query.
-    7. Then the connection to the database is terminated and the instance of the lambda is no longer in existence.
+    7. Return the successfully response object with status code 200
+        - Return { statusCode: 200, headers: { "Access-Control-Allow-Origin": "*" }, body: JSON.stringify(objReturn) }

+    8. Return the error response object for error status code 400
+        - Return { statusCode: 400, headers: { "Access-Control-Allow-Origin": "*" }, body: JSON.stringify(objReturn) }
 ## 2. Projects API

 ### 2.1  Function to get all Projects